-Courts and Tribunals remain open for business, however some adjustments have been made as a precaution due to COVID-19.
+Courts and Tribunals are continuing to operate to the extent possible at this difficult time.
+Adjustments have been and continue to be made to respond to the developing COVID-19 pandemic.
 The Association is in constant contact with the Courts and Tribunals.
 Click on the links below to jump to the latest information received about attending: